fghibellini/nix-haskell-monorepo/hydra-project-config/README.md

 If the failure is cause by your expression trying to fetch some source-code repo, simply add it to the list of `allowed-uris` in the NixOS config file ([see](../setting-up-a-hydra-instance/)).

+In the [next chapter](../nix-tests) we will write our first Nix tests.